wouterbulten/wouterbulten.github.io/_posts/tech/2019-07-23-automated-gleason-grading-deep-learning.md

 Given our results, we conclude that there is clear use for automated systems for Gleason grading.
 Such systems can give feedback to a pathologist at expert levels, both in a first or second reader setting.
 AI systems and pathologists excel at different things, and, we firmly believe that a union of both has the most potential for the individual prostate cancer patient.

 <a name="more-info"></a>

+## Acknowledgements

+This work was financed by a grant from the Dutch Cancer Society (KWF).
+We would also like to thank all pathologists that contributed to the observer experiment.

 ## More info

 - More details can be found in the [full manuscript](https://arxiv.org/abs/1907.07980) and [supplementary material](https://arxiv.org/src/1907.07980v1/anc/Supplementary_Information.pdf).